toyokazu/omniauth-shibboleth/README.md

       }
     end

-In the above example, Shibboleth strategy does not pass any :info fields and use 'uid' attribute as uid fields.
+In the previous example, Shibboleth strategy does not pass any :info fields and use 'uid' attribute as uid fields.

 ### How to authenticate users